dsc-courses/dsc80-2024-wi/syllabus.md

 on an assignment depends on the kind of assignment:

 - On labs, you may use up to 1 slip day.
 Labs will not be accepted more than 24 hours after the deadline.
-Note that you will not be able to use slip days on Labs 2 and 7, but their deadlines will be extended.
+Note that you will not be able to use slip days on Labs 1 and 6, but their deadlines will be extended.
 - On projects and project checkpoints, you may use up to 2 slip days.
 These assignments will not be accepted more than 48 hours after the deadline.
-Note that you will not be able to use slip days on Project 5.
+Note that you will not be able to use slip days on Project 4 (which is due on Thursday, March 21st, no exceptions).
 - You may not use slip days on lab reflection assignments.
 These assignments will not be accepted after the original deadline.